Helicopter rescue training has Iowa Army and Air Guard training together

-B-roll video shows helicopter training in Homer Neb. where Iowa National Guard Airmen and Soldiers are practicing land and water extractions.

-Military pilots regularly train on survival techniques, but they don’t often have the opportunity to practice the intricacies of being hoisted into a helicopter.
+While military pilots are regularly schooled in survival, they don’t often have the opportunity to practice the intricacies of being hoisted into a helicopter.

+Iowa National Guard Airmen and Soldiers were practicing helicopter extractions of a downed pilot near Homer Neb. this week.

+Exercise orchestrator and Iowa Air National Guard Survival Specialist, Master Sgt.
+Jeff Campbell said water survival is a regular training requirement.
+Campbell said experiencing things like the wind, noise and height of hoist training is a crucial part of surviving.

+“There is a lot of chaos and a lot of stuff going on, the more we can get our aircrew trained the better will it be for everyone involved,” Campbell said.

-The exercise had Iowa National Guard Airmen catching a lift from their Iowa Army Guard counterparts using a UH-60 Black Hawk helicopter.
+The exercise in Homer had Iowa National Guard Airmen catching a lift from their Iowa Army Guard counterparts using a UH-60 Black Hawk helicopter.

 The downed pilots in the training exercise are from Iowa’s 185th Air Refueling Wing in Sioux City.
-The pilot’s rescuers are from the Iowa Army National Guard’s General Aviation Support Battalion based in Davenport.
+The pilot’s rescuers are from the Iowa Army National Guard’s Detachment 1, Company C, 2/211 General Aviation Support Battalion based in Davenport.

-After making the trip from the opposite side of the Hawkeye State to Homer Neb. near Sioux City, the Black Hawk aircrew landed at the training site.
+After making the trip from the opposite side of the Hawkeye State to the Northeast Nebraska hamlet near Sioux City, the Black Hawk aircrew landed in a freshly cut hay field.
+The open space next to a large pond doubled as a handy training area for the day where the trainees first received a safety briefing.

-Lower thirds: Master Sgt.
-Jeff Campbell 185th Air Refueling Wing Survival Evasion Resistance and Escape Specialists
+There was a tinge of nervousness at first as KC-135 pilots are not accustomed to handing control of their takeoff and landing to someone else.
+One by one however, each member of the group was harnessed into a rescue strop or harness and hoisted to the helicopter.

+As temperatures climbed into the mid-80s the group of around a dozen pilots jumped into the nearby water.
+One by one they waited to be extracted from the water as they were sprayed with a shower of rotor wash.

 |Date Taken: